dncpax/dgtcd_downer/README.md

 Initially, a script was created to allow "automatic" downloading for larger areas, which eventually evolved into a plugin [QGIS](https://qgis.org/), in order to facilitate access to the data for all users.

+> [!IMPORTANT]
+> Tool developed by the community and not affiliated with the Direção-Geral do Território.

 ## Credits
 We would like to thank the DGT for the initiative to make all the LIDAR survey data for the national mainland available, free of charge.
 This initiative has a huge impact on the exercise of citizenship in our country.